hx0049/Crawler/README.md

   2.make sure your chrome.exe and hromedriver.exe is in the same directory.
 Besides,make sure the directory is same as the webdriver.chrome.driver environment-path defined in com.cetc28.util.WebDriverUtil.chromeDriver() method.
-  (last two step can be skipped over if you can use other methods to get authorId with keyword.Here we use selenium is because that CSDN search blogs with keyword cant get a little result,it asked www.baidu.com for help and baidu return some search results ,after that, CSDN use this two results to show us.if you just want to get CSDN search result, it is very easy to achieve.)
+  (last two step can be skipped over if you can use other methods to get authorId with keyword.Here we use selenium is because that CSDN search blogs with keyword cant get a little result,it asked www.baidu.com for help and baidu return some search results ,after that, CSDN show us after mxing them.
+If you just want to get CSDN search result, it is very easy to achieve.)

   3.use database MYSQL and change application.yml with you database config-info.

   4.open you browser for website "http://localhost:8080/start/csdn",and wait for application running.

   5.Good Luck.
 (2018-10-21)

+  ### attention
+  For convenient,I have crawled every css and picture as I can. all the image and css file in csdn-blog has been converted to base64 string or inner-style element. so it needs a lot of space to store the blog info for mysql, and mysql should enlarge the max-size of fields blob. othewise you will lose some blog-data.